Jatin-exe/2022_qutech_challenge/README.md

 *the application is currenlty incomplete but we will finish it soon*

 Flow of the Application:
-*The Proposal is that every users has access to a Qunatum Computer or a Quantum Channel which allows transfer of Photons which we will be using as our Qubits
+*The Proposal is that every users has access to a Quantum Computer or a Quantum Channel which allows transfer of Photons which we will be using as our Qubits

 Imagine two Users Alice and Bob, now imagine you are Alice.
 -First head on to https://qkd.herokuapp.com/ and login with a Nickname, The Server will provide you a username accordingly,